International-Data-Spaces-Association/IDS-G/Communication/Identities/README.md

 ## X.509/OAuth2-Token-based Identities
 Identities of this kind are established via X.509 certificates and corresponding private keys.
-The tokens used to provide identity information to other peers are regular OAuth2 JSON Web Tokens (JWTs).
+The tokens used to provide identity information to other peers are regular OAuth 2.0 JWTs (see [RFC 9068](https://www.rfc-editor.org/rfc/rfc9068.html)).
-In the IDS context, the OAuth2 server issuing such tokens is called a "Dynamic Attribute Provisioning Server", or DAPS for short.
+In the IDS context, the OAuth 2.0 server (see [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html)) issuing such tokens is called a "Dynamic Attribute Provisioning Server", or DAPS for short.

 ### Format and Signature
 The format of Dynamic Attribute Tokens (DATs) and the interaction between DAPS and connector are described in the [DAPS Specification](../../Components/IdentityProvider/DAPS/README.md).